Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/CheckBox.md

     root.Add(utilityCheckBox);
     ```

-Following output is generated when the CheckBox applying style:
+Following output is generated when a checkbox is created by using style:

 ![CheckBox2](./media/CheckBox2.png)